 As part of the consideration in the Business Combination, RSUs with respect to 1,750,000 shares of Common Stock were granted to the participants in Legacy Airspan's MIP.
 For the RSUs granted to MIP Participants, the weighted average grant date fair value was \$9.75 per RSU.
-The RSUs granted in connection with the MIP vest one year after the date of the grant.
+The RSUs granted in connection with the MIP vested one year after the date of the grant.
+There were 681,620 restricted stock units granted to the directors during the nine months ended September 30, 2023.
+There were no restricted stock units granted to the employees during the nine months ended September 30, 2023.